wheresmyweekend/randnum/README.md

 An assignment on CICD involving the creation of a workflow.yaml file to incorporate **Github Actions** that:

 1. Automatically creates a Docker image of the project whenever a new version is published and
-2. Sends a notification to a Slack Channel via Webhook
+2. Sends a notification to a Slack Channel via its Webhook URL

 Original randnum project was provided by the lecturer.